ayodorigan/cloud-functions-tutorial/fb-func/README.md

 3. firebase-tools

 ### Getting started
-First create a project on firebase and enable functions then enable rela time database
+First, create a project on firebase and enable functions then enable real-time database

 #### 1. Installing Nodejs
 Go to !(Download Nodejs)[https://nodejs.org/en/download/] or !(Install Nodejs)[https://nodejs.dev/learn/how-to-install-nodejs] and check how to install nodejs on the OS you are using
-This will also install npm packege manager for nodejs
+This will also install npm package manager for nodejs

 #### 2. Installing firebase-tools
-This is what you will use to create and deploy your cloud function.
+This is what you will use to create and deploy your cloud function.</br>
-`npm install -g firebase-tools`
+`npm install -g firebase-tools`.</br>

 ### 3. Initializing your project
 Follow the steps to initialize your cloud function project
-1. Login to firebase - you will be redirected to the browser to login `firabase login`
+1. log in to firebase - you will be redirected to the browser to login.</br>
+`firabase login`.</br>

-2. Create a working directory
+2. Create a working directory.</br>
-`mkdir fb-test-function`
+`mkdir fb-test-function`.</br>

-3. Enter into the created dir
+3. Enter into the created dir.</br>
-`cd fb-test-function`
+`cd fb-test-function`.</br>

-2. Run the following to init your firestore and accepts all the default values for this project `firebase init functions`
+2. Run the following to init your firestore and accepts all the default values for this project.</br>
+`firebase init functions`.</br>
 You will be asked to select the firebase project to use.
-You can also select the option *[create a new project]* to add a new project to you logged in account To intall all the required dependecies, select *Yes* for the question *“Do you want to install dependencies with npm now?”
+You can also select the option *[create a new project]* to add a new project to your logged in account To install all the required dependencies, select *Yes* for the question *“Do you want to install dependencies with npm now?”
-You can slso selecy *Yes* for Question *Do you want to use ESLint to catch probable bugs and enforce style*
+You can also select *Yes* for Question *Do you want to use ESLint to catch probable bugs and enforce style*

-At this point the firebase cloud function is set up and we are ready to start writing code but before that lets discuss abit about the project structure
+At this point, the firebase cloud function is set up and we are ready to start writing code but before that let's discuss a bit about the project structure
 Lookin into the folder we have the following files *node_modules:* is a directory where your dependencies (declared in package.json) are installed *firebase.json:* Describes properties for your project